opentecture/mindmapping/sandbox/opentecture-bookmarks/README.md

 * How can we catalog and share the URLs that point to good science?

 For any topic that you may be interested in, you may gather dozens, maybe even hundreds, of bookmarks linking to blog posts, Wikipedia articles, journal articles and other sources.
+What are good waus of dealing with all these URLs?

 ***